adapter-hub/adapters/adding_adapters_to_a_model.md

     - The model classes with heads (e.g. `BertForSequenceClassification`) should directly implement `ModelWithHeadsAdaptersMixin`.
     - To additionally support Prefix Tuning, it's necessary to apply the forward call to the `PrefixTuningShim` module in the respective attention layer.
     - Again, have a look at existing implementations, e.g. `modeling_distilbert.py` or `modeling_bart.py`.
-- Add the mixin for config classes, `ModelConfigAdaptersMixin`, to the model configuration class in `configuration_<model_type>`.
+- Adapt the config class to the requirements of adapters in `src/transformers/adapters/wrappers/configuration.py`.
     - There are some naming differences on the config attributes of different model architectures.
 The adapter implementation requires some additional attributes with a specific name to be available.
-These currently are `hidden_dropout_prob` and `attention_probs_dropout_prob` as in the `BertConfig` class.
+These currently are `num_attention_heads`, `hidden_size`, `hidden_dropout_prob` and `attention_probs_dropout_prob` as in the `BertConfig` class.
+    If your model config does not provide these, add corresponding mappings to `CONFIG_CLASS_KEYS_MAPPING`.

 ### `...AdapterModel` class